aetejeida/GmailGadget/README.md

-# gadgetTimsa
+# GadgetTimsa
 Gadget from gmail
- >> Gadget for make more interactivity with internal integrations
+ > Gadget for make more interactivity with internal integrations